gvwilson/sensibleadventures/maddy-roo/old.md

 Sindy muttered.

-Just as Maddy reached for the wall, the light in the ceiling flickered and came on.
+Just as Maddy reached for the wall, the light above them flickered and came to life.
 She whirled around,
 expecting to see the two armored service bots, but the hallway was as empty behind them as it was in front.
-*Maybe it's some kind of automatic thing,* she told herself, not believing it for a moment.
+Was it some kind of automatic system?

-"Let's go," she whispered loudly.
+"Let's go," she said again,
+her voice hushed.

 A speaker crackled.
 "Where?
 Where will you go?"
 Patient asked.
 "Back to the surface?
-The external security system is still active.
+The security system is still active.
 Or perhaps you would like to continue exploring?"
 It made a horrible grating *snrk snrk* sound.